TALK TO US ABOUT YOUR OPTIONS

 Each of our centres offers training within different subject areas; see our training courses in Salford.

-Here’s an outline of the programmes YMCA Training offers in Manchester.
+Here’s an outline of the programmes Central YMCA offers in Manchester.
 If you’d like to talk through your options, please give us a call on: 0161 826 3583.

 Study Programmes are the first step for school leavers, aged 16-19 years.
 Over 12 months, you’ll study for a vocational (practical) qualification and gain some work experience.
 You’ll also build on your employability skills and achieve the level of maths and English that employers look for.